vaibhavantil2/core/docs/core/04_core-concepts/03_glue42-client/03_react/react.md

 ## Overview

-The [Glue42 React Hooks](https://www.npmjs.com/package/@glue42/react-hooks) package is a library providing custom React hooks for the Glue42 Javascript libraries - [@glue42/web](../../../../reference/core/latest/glue42%20web/index.html), if you are working on a **Glue42 Core** project, or [@glue42/desktop](../../../../reference/glue/latest/glue/index.html), if you are working on a **Glue42 Enterprise** project.
-The examples below use the [Glue42 Web](../../../../reference/core/latest/glue42%20web/index.html) library.
+The [**Glue42 React Hooks**](https://www.npmjs.com/package/@glue42/react-hooks) package is a library providing custom React hooks for the Glue42 Javascript libraries - [@glue42/web](../../../../reference/core/latest/glue42%20web/index.html), if you are working on a **Glue42 Core** project, or [@glue42/desktop](../../../../reference/glue/latest/glue/index.html), if you are working on a **Glue42 Enterprise** project.
+The examples below use the [**Glue42 Web**](../../../../reference/core/latest/glue42%20web/index.html) library.
 The Glue42 React Hooks library allows you to start using Glue42 features in your React apps idiomatically in the context of the React framework.

 ## Prerequisites

-The Glue42 React Hooks library comes with the latest version of Glue42 Web, but requires React and ReactDOM libraries installed.
+The Glue42 React Hooks library comes with the latest version of the Glue42 Web, but requires React and ReactDOM libraries installed.
 To install the packages, navigate to the root directory of your project and run:

 ```cmd
 npm install --save @glue42/react-hooks